rschuetzler/datacom-labs/Exercise 3 - Subnetting/3-Subnetting-Instructions.md

 * Run `> vagrant ssh alice` to connect to the first machine.
 * Open a new Windows command prompt, navigate to the folder with your Vagrantfile, and run `> vagrant ssh bob` to connect to the second machine.
 * Run `$ ifconfig` to check the IP address and subnet of each machine.
 * Note that there are two ethernet connections.
 This lab will focus on `eth1`.
-This is a bridged connection that allows multiple guests virtual machines to communicate with each other.
+This connection allows multiple guests virtual machines to communicate with each other.
 For the purposes of this exercise, you can pretend that `eth0` doesn't exist.
 * Alice and Bob have different IP addresses, but they have they same subnet mask.
     * You need two pieces of information to determine if computers are on the same network (i.e. subnetwork): 1) the IP address, and 2) the subnet mask.